Architecture Overview

 Authentication & Authorization

-• API Keys: Unique keys for each application/service
+• API Key Authentication: Unique keys for each application with HMAC signatures

-• Scoped Access: Keys are tied to specific customers and applications
+• Scoped Access: Keys tied to specific customers and applications

 Data Protection